madslaz/Path-to-OSCP/Active-Directory.md

 C:\Windows\system32>
 ```
 ## Pass-the-hash with Metasploit
-* Alternatively to PsExec, Metasploit has a PsExec exploit module, `exploit/windows/smb/psexec`, which allows you to run a pass-the-hash attack against a target:
+* Alternatively to PsExec, Metasploit has a PsExec exploit module, `exploit/windows/smb/psexec`, which allows you to run a pass-the-hash attack against a target.
+You can run this module if you have a Meterpreter session on a target or by providing the target IP address, the `SMBUser`, `SMBPass`, and Meterpreter payload.
+For `SMBPass`, you'll need to enter the following hash: `aad3b435b51404eeaad3b435b51404ee:<NTLM Hash>` because if Mimikatz only provides the NTLM hash, you'll need to provide an empty LAN manager (LM) hash for this exploit to work properly.
+The provided hash represents an empty LM hash, which you'll need to follow with a colon and the NTLM hash.
+You will gain a shell if the target is successfully exploited.
 ```
 Module options (exploit/windows/smb/psexec):